Cindy Hohl, Director of Policy Analysis

 As a leader, there is no greater opportunity than to serve others, and when you add a career in librarianship to that vision, you will never work another day in your life.
 Librarianship is a calling.

-Meet Cindy Hohl, director of branch operations at the Kansas City Public Library.
-She graduated from Wayne State’s School of Information Sciences in 2021 and is the immediate past president of the American Indian Library Association (AILA), and a member of the steering committee for the Joint Council for Librarians of Color (JCLC).
+Meet Cindy Hohl, director of policy analysis at the Kansas City Public Library.
+She graduated from Wayne State’s School of Information Sciences in 2021 and president of the American Library Association (2024-2025).
+She is also past president of the American Indian Library Association (AILA), and a member of the steering committee for the Joint Council for Librarians of Color (JCLC).

 Hohl is an American Library Association Spectrum Scholarship recipient and was awarded the 2021 Virginia Mathews Scholarship from the AILA.
 She is passionate about librarianship and advocates for participation in professional organizations because they can create communities that provide vital learning experiences for those in the LIS field.